What is the Difference Between a Medical Assistant and a Nursing Assistant?

 Certified nursing assistants also have various types of jobs to opt for.
 However, these majorly remain under the umbrella duty of direct patient care.
 Some of the job roles that CNAs can pick include:

-- Registered Nurse (RN) Post LPN, the CNA aims to become a Registered Nurse for the critical career push and growth.
+- Registered Nurse (RN) – Post LPN, the CNA aims to become a Registered Nurse for critical career push and growth.
 Salaries also blow up considerably once the professional has achieved this benchmark.
-Expect to earn $73,300 per year and $35.24 per hour on becoming a registered nurse, as per BLS estimates.
+Expect to earn $77,600 per year and $37.31 per hour on becoming a registered nurse, as per BLS estimates.

-- Travelling CNA Travelling nursing assistance is another domain where CNAs can boost their career.
-Much like the travelling nurses, Travelling CNAs go across more than one facility and to homes of clients.
+- Traveling CNA – Travelling nursing assistance is another domain where CNAs can boost their career.
+Much like the traveling nurses, Traveling CNAs go across more than one facility and to homes of clients.
 Thus, no one day is the same; they get to interact with a variety of patients and also end up earning more.